 RS.exe utility is used for organizing reports on Report Server.
 It comes with the Report Server and can be modified accordingly.

 21. What are the three different parts of RDL files?

 In Visual Studio, RDL files have three parts:

 - Data that covers the dataset on which queries are written

-- Design which creates tables and matrix reports
+- Design that creates tables and matrix reports

-- Preview which is used to check the preview after a report is run
+- The preview that is used to check the preview after a report is run

-22. What are the different data sources that are used in SSRS?
+22. What are the different data sources used in SSRS?

-Several data sources can be used in SSRS for ingesting data.
+Several data sources are used in SSRS for ingesting data: